 You’ll find cute local libraries serving as local branches in each of the coastal neighborhoods of:

 The Main Library

-But the main building of the system is in downtown Greenwich.
+But the main building of the system is in downtown Greenwich, CT.
 It is the most important source of information and knowledge in town.

 History of the Greenwich Library

 The Greenwich Town Library and Greenwich Reading Room and Library Association started in 1800.
 Back then, it was a collection of books that moved to various locations around town: